-The answer is no, you do not have to ever tip your pet sitter if you don't want to BUT it is definitely highly appreciated among those working in this industry.
+The answer is no, you do not have to ever tip your cat sitter (or dog sitter) if you don’t want to BUT it is definitely highly appreciated among those working in this industry.

 In these cases leaving a cash tip with a note will be the best way to tip, the note signals the sitter to the tip and lets them know it’s for them to take.

 2. You want to tip your sitter but there is more than one sitter to tip